-If you’re looking to really use the winch hard, then look for something that is rated at your vehicle load, plus 30% – that way, you’ll be able to use it all day long without an issue.
-You should also remember – this needs fitting correctly – mount this to the wrong part of your car, and you’re just going to rip holes in it – same for attaching the hook to a vehicle that needs moving.
+If you’re looking to really use the winch hard, then look for something that is rated at your vehicle load, plus 30% .That way, you’ll be able to use it all day long without an issue.
+You should also remember, this needs to be fitting correctly.
+If you mount this to the wrong part of your car, you’re just going to rip holes in it.
+It’s the same for attaching the hook to a vehicle that needs moving.

-Yes, you can attach it to another car so they can tow you out of trouble, or it could be used to extend a winch cable, or attached to the hi-lift jack as part of an improvised winch, heck, it can even be used to tow other objects out of the way.
+Yes, you can attach it to another car so they can tow you out of trouble.
+It could also be used to extend a winch cable, or attached to the hi-lift jack as part of an improvised winch.
+It can even be used to tow other objects out of the way.

 Commonly known as snow chains, but the modern ‘chains’ are actually called Traction Control Devices.
 They differ from the older style chain, which was literally a steel chain.
 However, you can still buy chains.

 The modern devices are easily installed by one person.
 And mostly without having to move to the vehicle and include a self-tensioning device.
 They literally couldn’t be any easier to install.
 In some states, it’s a legal requirement to carry a set of snow chains or traction devices when the weather conditions are bad.